What is an Marketing Executive?

 Working hours and work location

 Working hours for a Marketing Executive will generally be 9am to 5pm, Monday to Friday.
-However, However, you may need to work some evenings or weekends when organising or attending events or when working on a big marketing campaign.
+However, sometimes you may be required to work evenings or weekends when working on larger marketing projects or campaigns.
 Marketing Managers can work up to 40 hours per week on average, especially when new products are about to launch or problems arise.
 You may also be required to travel.

 You may also be able to find part-time work or short-term contracts.
 These are useful if you are trying to bolster your CV or want to explore different industries.